- Before you work on your vehicle or disconnect the battery, please refer to your vehicle handbook for guidance first.

 Your engine management light may come on if there is a fault with your DPF - a filter that captures and stores exhaust soot and essentially helps make your engine less polluting.
 A faulty differential pressure sensor may also mean the car's engine control unit doesn’t know the status of the DFP, which could cause the engine management light to come on.

 Your car's mass airflow sensor helps your engine run efficiently.
 The ECU needs data from the mass airflow sensor to determine how much fuel to add to the combustion chambers so it matches the amount of air flowing into the engine.
-A missing, clogged or damaged air filter can itself damage the mass airflow sensor.
+A missing, clogged or damaged air filter can itself damage the mass airflow sensor and cause the engine light to come on.

 In a petrol car, issues with your spark plugs or coils may cause the engine management light to come on.